General Medical Council: Junior doctors contract

 Controversy arose in July 2016 when the General Medical Council announced it would be appointing Charlie Massey as its new CEO.
 Massey had been an adviser to health secretary Jeremy Hunt on the controversial Junior doctors contract, which had led to several days of industrial action by doctors over concerns about feasibility and patient safety.
 Many doctors felt this reflected a clear conflict of interest and signed a petition to the medical council for transparency in its appointment process.
 The medical council issued a response claiming that they were still an independent body.
 Massey had also signally failed to distinguish himself in front of the Public Accounts Committee of Parliament.

 Officers

 The Council is composed of six medical professionals and six lay members.
 All members are appointed by the Privy Council.
 The current Chair is Dame Carrie MacEwen who has served since May 2022.
 The current chief executive and registrar is Charlie Massey.

 Christine Murrell was the first woman elected to the GMC in 1933, however she died before she could take her seat.
 In 1950, Hilda Lloyd became the first female member of the Council.
+In 2019, Clare Marx became the first female Chair of the Council.